 For future years, there have been proposed options for improving the empowerment of women in agricultural related activities that will undoubtedly help bring change in the future.
 Equal opportunity in choices, participation, knowledge of information and an increased awareness towards the ever changing attitudes of women’s work has been a growing point of improvement as well for the region by the UNDP.
 Many of these future advancements could be potentially achieved through changes in legislation, and the readiness to change the common attitude of women joining new sectors of the workforce.
 Both simple and complex attempts to change the situation have been made in the past, and an analysis of the experiences and interventions that have succeeded and failed each time can be used to generate more successful attempts later in the future.
 Hopefully, with each one of these components, gender equality and employment can begin to improve.

-Furthermore, with many of the other future solutions, the support of women with their continuous awareness of their conditions for the jobs their employed to, their rights as workers, and various medical related ailments that most governments do not take into consideration for women’s activities.
+Furthermore, as with many of the other future solutions, the support of women with their continuous awareness of their conditions for the jobs their employed to, their rights as workers, and various medical related ailments that most governments do not take into consideration for women’s activities.
 Also, the future construction of more primary schools that lie in more secluded rural areas, this could help increase the chances of a young girl attending school and receiving an education.
 Those who are able to receive this education at such a young age will also be more likely to go to secondary school or a form of college education.
 In order to ensure this, the infrastructure needed for expanded school capacity and proximity to different geographic locations will without a doubt begin to improve the changing of the cycle for women.

 Lastly, by developing gender-specific strategies, the UNDP could utilize different researchers, development agencies and NGOs in the area, women in rural areas will have a much greater access to non-agricultural jobs in the future.
 Through the process of ensuring the forms of agricultural labor, temporary, family, or the wages women earn for working in rural farm settings, the situation itself can be solved more easily and even more so with these improvements.
 Despite women’s work in agriculture is extremely poorly represented and in particular those jobs that represent National statistics.
 First of all, women’s work in agriculture are poorly represented by the National statistics but are still applicable to certain degrees.
 All in all, by creating and constructing a scheduled task and plan of action using these different points of improvement, the work for sectors of Northern African countries will be able to change from solely agriculture to women almost to a much more diverse area of work.